CaptainDario/mecab_for_flutter/README.md

 ## Libraries

+### Native platforms

 On `dart:io` platforms this plugin ships with the mecab binaries.

+### Web

 On web this package expects that the libraries are in `assets/blobs/`.
 Alternatively, the base `init` constructor can be used with a custom path.

+This library tries to load the mecab dictionary from the WASM filesystem.
+The easiest way to get the dictionary in it, is by bundling it when compiling mecab to wasm.
+However, it may be desirable to swap dictionaries.
+To do this, you need to load the dictionary into libmecab's wasm memory.

+[See the dart package](https://github.com/CaptainDario/mecab_for_dart?tab=readme-ov-file#building-the-binaries) for more details about the mecab libraries.

 ## Example